asmitbm/contributors-guide/pages/Reporting-bugs.md

 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
 * If the problem was not caused by a specific action, describe what you were doing before the problem occurred and provide the additional information.

-Also we recommend you to checkout this detailed guide on [Writing great Bug Reports](https://weaviate.io/developers/weaviate/current/tutorials/write-great-bug-reports.html) which will help our engineers to quickly identify and fix a bug there is some information that we may need.
+Also we recommend you to check out this detailed guide on [Writing great Bug Reports](https://weaviate.io/developers/weaviate/current/tutorials/write-great-bug-reports.html) which will help our engineers to quickly identify and fix a bug there is some information that we may need.